 If you want to save some desk space and want something that is super easy to adjust, then the Cadence Express is an excellent desk that usually goes for around $379.

 It is made by iMovR who is one of the leading industry innovators.
 They tend to sell top of the line standing desks, most of which fall out of this price range.

-Being able to get the Cadence Express for less than $400 feels like a steal.
+Being able to get either Cadence desk for less than $400 feels like a steal.

 This desk is a lot like the Ergotech Freedom Desk, you may want to consider that one too if you like this model as it is more affordable and of course that would leave you some spending money for a monitor arm.